byjg/php-config/README.md

 ### Create environment variable

-You need to setup a variable called "MACHINE_ENV" before start your server.
+You need to setup a variable called "APPLICATION_ENV" before start your server.

 This can be done using nginx: